BeamMP/Docs/docs/en/server/port-forwarding.md

 ```

 You will see a lot of data.
-If you have virtual network adapters or multiple network adapters, then you will see even more data.
+If you have virtual or multiple network adapters, then you will see even more data.
 It is common to see many virtual adapters if you have either Hyper-V or Docker installed.